MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

     - If logical replication is off, continue to the next step.

-    - If logical replication is already on, skip to [Step 2.
-Create a publication](#step-2-create-a-publication).
+    - If logical replication is already on, skip to [Create a publication and a Materialize user section](#2-create-a-publication-and-a-materialize-user).

 1. [Create a custom RDS parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Creating).